Best mechanical keyboards in 2025: the clacky boards I'd buy in a heartbeat

 ❌ You want software support: While the 6 Professional provides a fantastic overall experience, the lack of software for configuration means it is a little dated on that front.

 Das Keyboard doesn't do frills.
-That's why its 6 Professional is our pick for the best office mechanical keyboard.
+That's why the 6 Professional is our pick for the best office mechanical keyboard.
 Passing up flashing lights and rapid-fire switches, this practical keyboard is a dab hand for workplace duties.

 You'll be the envy of all when you're bashing out a spreadsheet on this bad boy.
-The Cherry MX switches in the Das Keyboard are a very well known quantity.
+The Cherry MX switches in the Das Keyboard are a very well-known quantity.
 We've been using them for years.
 They're dependable and consistent, and admittedly a little bit boring.

 Though there are some standout features.
-The large volume wheel is a dream, and the pair of USB-C passthrough ports is something we're yet to see elsewhere.
+The large volume wheel is a dream, and the pair of USB-C passthrough ports is something we've yet to see elsewhere.
 That means you can plug in your mouse and another device into your keyboard and cut down on the lengthy cable runs behind your PC.

 Backlight controls are located on the upper right of the board.
 There's not much to fiddle with here, however.
 There's a simple white LED behind each switch, which shines through the ABS keycap atop, and you can dim these to your liking with the button on the board.